MagedEWilliam/Orange-Chat-Notifier/README.md

 Cuz Orange.eg support chat has no tune.

 ## The problem:
-when you chat with support you will have to wait upto almost 25min before a rep reply to you. you will be surfing on other tabs and will not notice if a message is recived and the chat will end automatically.
+When you chat with support you will have to wait upto almost 25min before a rep reply to you. you will be surfing on other tabs and will not notice if a message is recived and the chat will end automatically.

 ## My solution: